Are you backing up?

 Soon after, when I started working on other people's projects, I started backing up on 2 different external hard drives, but that still wasn't enough.

 I eventually started using CrashPlan for online backups, but their download speed was terrible.
 A few years later, I moved to BackBlaze and I still use them.
-I don't know what their download speed is yet, since I haven't had the need to restore yet.
+Both their download and upload speeds are good.

 The lesson is this: